List of Shortland Street characters introduced in 2011: Owen Sutherland

 Dr. Owen Sutherland was the intense rival of TK Samuels (Benjamin Mitchell).
 The two had attended med school together and Owen took out a personal vendetta against TK for being better than him.
 Upon arriving in June, Owen made TK's life hell and started invading all aspects of his life, including flirting with TK's ex-wife – Sarah (Amanda Billing), forcing himself into organising his wedding and his work life.
 Owen even invited himself to TK's stag party and sabotaged it so that TK would be left in his underwear chained to a pole overnight.
-Owen confessed to Sarah he had been in a drunk driving accident and possibly mentally damaged.
+Owen confessed to Sarah he had been in a drunk driving crash and possibly mentally damaged.
 TK snapped and assaulted Owen, who later helped Sarah give birth to his daughter Matilda Potts (Nathan Anderson).
 Owen eventually apologised to TK and confessed he was not as bad as he once thought, he then quit and left Ferndale.